Department Chair and Program Director: Jennifer Collins

 Applications for the DPT program are accepted once per academic year.
-The program will begin to accept applications through PTCAS on June 30, 2016.
-The preferred deadline for submissions is December 1, 2016.
-The final deadline for submissions is February 1, 2017.
+The program will begin to accept applications through PTCAS by December 1, 2015.
+The preferred deadline for submissions is January 15, 2016.
+The final deadline for submissions is April 1, 2016.
 The program starts a new cohort of students each Summer trimester.

 Applicants to the DPT program must submit the following directly to PTCAS: